Home / ORPAS Application Guide / ORPAS – McMaster University

 Applicants being offered admission must complete the online offer of acceptance to ORPAS, satisfy the conditions of their offer, and pay a non-refundable deposit fee of $500 (credited toward tuition).

-Per the McMaster Graduate Academic Calendar, admission is competitive and meeting the minimum requirements does not guarantee admission.
+Per the McMaster Graduate Calendar, admission is competitive and meeting the minimum requirements does not guarantee admission.
 Final admission decisions rest with the Graduate Admissions and Studies Committee for each faculty.
 The admission decision is not subject to appeal.

 MSc (PT) Additional Information